luccs271course-spring2018/lab3-pjackowski-lab3/Answers.md

-LinkedList- it doesnt matter if you use arraylist or linkedlist because both use same methods
+LinkedList(testit)- it doesnt matter if you use arraylist or linkedlist because both use same methods

 remove- if you use list.remove(77); it fails to  run because it tries to remove position 77 which there isnt because list is size 7.